cipheLab/CIPHE-CMP/README.md

 ### 4. Annotation
 Annotate cell populations using:
-- **Scyan** with a knowledge matrix or single-population FCS files.
+- **Scyan** with a knowledge matrix or reference annotated FCS files.
 - **Scaffold** with CLARA clustering and scaffold map creation.

 Use UMAP visualization for annotation QC before applying annotations to the full dataset.

 ### 5.  pyInfinityFlow
 - Predict missing markers from backbone markers using xgboost.
-- Upload plate-specific TXT metadata.
 - Define markers, run predictions, and generate statistics.

 ---